tenstorrent/tt-exalens/docs/elf_loader.md

-# ELF loader in debuda
+# ELF loader in TT-Lens

 ## Goal and problems
 Goal of the ELF loader is to load provided ELF file to specified RISC-V core.